eblume/gmail_safe/README.md

 From there, just follow the quick start guide. :)

-Note: be sure to install `gmail-safe` using `npm install -g gmail-safe` - without the -g (which tells npm to install the gmail_safe executable globally) or the environment will break and `gmail-safe` will not function.
+Note: be sure to install `gmail_safe` using `npm install -g gmail-safe` - without the -g (which tells npm to install the gmail_safe executable globally) or the environment will break and `gmail_safe` will not function.
 If you know why, please file an issue to help point me in the right direction.

 FAQ / Troubleshooting
 ---------------------